In this Blog Post

 Making decisions is something we all need to do at times, but sometimes we struggle to make them.
 Sometimes we focus too much on the things that are trivial and small or that have little or no impact on our lives.

-If you don't know what being Assertive is, in a nutshell it's taking control of yourself, your feeling and your emotions and not letting gut or instinctive reactions take as much control as they would do normally.
+If you don't know what being Assertive is, in a nutshell it's taking control of yourself, your feelings and your emotions and not letting gut or instinctive reactions take as much control as they would do normally.
 Making decisions assertively works in exactly the same way.
 You can learn more about assertiveness in our assertiveness skills training course.

 Deciding whether you should get married, have a child, move job or ask for a promotion or pay rise - now those are big decisions.
 It's these type of decisions that you should be spending your time making.